-Achievement raduation rates - the proportion of entering freshmen who earn degrees within six years of beginning their studies - vary widely across the What proportion four-year public institutions in the state. of undergraduate students entering This variation in graduation rates may be due mainly to Washington's differences in the level of academic preparation that students bring to the schools. public four-year institutions graduate within six years?
+Six-year graduate rates vary widely across the four-year public institutions in the state.
+This variation may be due mainly to differences in the level of academic preparation that students bring to the schools.

-Six-year graduation rates at the four-year public institutions: 2004-05
+Six-year graduation rates at the four-year public institutions for students who enter as freshmen

-Source: Data submitted to the Higher Education Coordinating Board by public baccalaureate institutions.

-Note: Graph shows the percentage of students who entered public baccalaureate institutions as freshmen in 1998 and graduated in 2004 (TESC and UW) or entered in 1999 and graduated in 2005 (CWU, EWU, WWU and WSU).
+Sources: Data submitted to HECB by public baccalaureate institutions, and SBCTC data.
+Note: graph shows the percentage of students who entered public baccalaureate institutions as freshmen in 1999 and graduated in 2005 (TESC and UW) or entered in 2000 and graduated in 2006 (CWU, EWU, WWU and WSU).

-How many degrees and certificates are awarded each year at the community and technical colleges? ommunity colleges award associate of arts degrees that prepare students for transfer or recognize two years of general education.
+Three-year graduation rates at the public four-year institutions for transfer students with associate degrees from Washington two-year public institutions ommunity colleges award associate of arts degrees that prepare students for transfer or recognize two years of general education.
 Community and technical colleges also award associate degrees in applied technologies in several hundred programs as preparation for technical and paraprofessional positions.